clearhaus/gateway-api-docs/source/index.html.md

     <span class="type">[0-9]{15}</span>
   </dt>
   <dd>
-    Transaction ID from Field 62.2 of the first (or previous) in series authorization; to be used in Field 125, Usage 2, Dataset ID 03.
+    Transaction ID from Field 62.2 of the first-in-series or previous-in-series authorization; to be used in Field 125, Usage 2, Dataset ID 03.

     <div class="type">Optional.